dannysilence/wrk_scripts/torsocks_ubuntu.md

 sudo service tor start
 ```

-# Check you have each time new IP used
+# Check you have each time new IP
 Repeat this command multiple times to verify you indeed have each time new IP address:
 ```bash
 torsocks curl -L jsonip.com